What's this? The iPhone 12, you say?

 DigiTimes also claims that Samsung will likely continue to provide Apple's panels, which is very good news indeed, and that its Y-Octa screen tech could provide the cheaper panels for the lowest-end model.
 Alternatively, LG's TOE touch tech could fill the gap.

-Regardless of what happens with the notch, here's one potential enhancement that we're thrilled about: DigiTimes reports that Apple will feature a 120Hz "ProMotion" display on the 2020 iPhones.
+Here's one potential enhancement that we're thrilled about: DigiTimes reports that Apple will feature a 120Hz "ProMotion" display on the 2020 iPhones.
 That's a big step up from the current 60Hz iPhone screens, and even a step beyond the 90Hz screens seen on the OnePlus 7T and Google Pixel 4 (the Asus ROG Phone II has a 120Hz screen, however).

 The higher refresh rate makes navigation and interactions seem much faster and smoother, as seen on Apple's iPad Pro models over the last couple years.
 The familiar Apple adage of "best, not first" could pay dividends for iPhone fans in 2020.